olga-od-ua/the-gift-of-the-gab/README.md

 4. Teachers' images were cropped out of the [image with business avatars](https://www.vectorstock.com/royalty-free-vector/cartoon-business-avatars-vector-21420497) taken from [VectorStock](https://www.vectorstock.com/).

 5. All six songs on About Us page were downloaded from [Ireland Information](https://www.ireland-information.com/).

+6. Home page background image was downloaded from [here](https://thegloss.ie/wp-content/uploads/2019/09/The-Gloss-Magazine-Glossy-Gardens-Blarney-Castle-featured-1390x868.jpg).
+It was then blurred with [LunaPic](https://www10.lunapic.com/editor/) for all the other pages' backgrounds.

+7. Contact page four sections' background image is taken from [here](https://static.bhphoto.com/images/images500x500/1576777553_1510224.jpg) and then adjusted with [LunaPic](https://www10.lunapic.com/editor/) to meet the website's needs.

+8. Image for the brick-like buttons' background was borrowed from [here](https://ae01.alicdn.com/kf/HTB1q.cgKXXXXXavXXXXq6xXFXXXQ/Fantasy-Vintage-Rock-Stone-Wall-Backgrounds-For-Kids-Props-Studio-Vinyl-Backdrop-Digital-Cloth-Photography-Background.jpg ) and then adjusted with [LunaPic](https://www10.lunapic.com/editor/) to meet the website's needs.

 ### Code
 1. The functionality of flashing cards on Course Info page upon a relative button click on Home page was achieved with Tutor support and [CODEBOXX](https://code-boxx.com/pass-variables-between-pages-javascript/).